H-Option Frequently Asked Questions

 Can H-Options be used during summer or winterim sessions?

-H-Options are not available during the Summer session, but may be considered during the Winterim session on a case by case basis.
+H-Options are available during the Summer and Winterim sessions and are approved on a case by case basis determined by the director.

 Where can students obtain H-Option contracts?